 Basically, the game takes the Mario Party 2 approach of having a small group of key items for you to worry about, not a smorgasbord of wacky items that overwhelm the gameplay.

 The original Mario Party debuted and (outside of its signature mini-games) was a game more about the randomness of your dice rolls than strategy.
-Mario Party 2 attempted to rectify this by adding items for you use as you saw fit, but as the series progressed, this feature began to dominate the gameplay in a way that made a game less about the core board game design and more about throwing items/capsules/orbs/candies around and hoping for the best.
+Mario Party 2 attempted to rectify this by adding items for you use as you saw fit, but as the series progressed, this feature began to dominate the gameplay.
+It made a game less about the core board game design and more about throwing items, capsules, orbs, or candies around and hoping for the best.
 Then, the series pivoted away completely from traditional gameplay.

 Super Mario Party brought the series back, both in terms of traditional Party Mode gameplay and in terms of its board game roots, by redirecting its focus to be about the decision-making process that comes with choosing what kind of Dice Blocks to roll and how to acquire new and different ones.
 The game personalized these decisions by having these different Dice Blocks be connected to characters and, first and foremost, the character you initially choose.